Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

 \subsection{Implementation Details}

 Our system is implemented as a web-based application that runs directly in the browser.
-The user-facing interface is built with React, while components that require LLM calls are handled by a Python server developed with Flask.
+The user interface is built with React, while components that require LLM calls are handled by a Python server developed with Flask.
 The server communicates with external LLM APIs to support various stages of the workflow.

 We primarily used Gemini 2.5 Flash~\cite{comanici2025gemini} from Google Gemini API\footnote{\url{https://ai.google.dev/gemini-api/docs/models}} to power the workflow steps, such as generating synthetic examples, retrieving similar examples, and suggesting prompt revisions.
-To ensure fast interactions, reasoning-heavy “thinking mode” was avoided in most cases, with the exception of generating similar examples.
+To ensure fast interactions, reasoning-heavy ``thinking mode'' was avoided in most cases.
 For model responses to end users, where prompt instructions are simply combined with user inputs, we employed lighter models such as Gemini 2.5 Flash Lite.

+Because the LLM-as-judge module runs at every iteration, its runtime must remain low as the test set grows.
+To ensure responsiveness, we parallelize these LLM calls.
+A small scalability experiment shows a near-linear speedup.
+Evaluating 50 examples decreased elapsed time from 52.8 seconds to 5.6 seconds with 10 workers (9.4x speedup) and to 3.4 seconds with 20 workers (15.6x speedup).
+Although latency is bounded by API response time, parallel processing effectively mitigates this bottleneck and keeps interaction real-time even for larger test sets.